djhoese/tutorial-intro-python-satpy/comprehension.md

    D. Wavelength

-   E. None of the above
+   E. All of the above